1993 Four Corners hantavirus outbreak: Social and economic impact

 Before the disease's transmission method was confirmed, there was widespread fear that it was contagious.
 This contributed to discrimination and racism against the Navajo.
 For example, some restaurants refused to serve Navajo people, while in others staff wore gloves when serving them or threw away their used plates instead of re-using them.
-The high case fatality rate of the disease only intensified people's fears despite the lack of evidence for human-to-human transmission.
-Local restaurants saw a significant decline in business, many people stopped going to the movies, and hardly any people attended the annual Gallup Inter-Tribal Indian Ceremonial that was held that year.
+People's fears were intensified by the high case fatality rate of HPS even though there was no evidence for transmission between people.
+Because of these fears, local restaurants saw a significant decline in business, many people stopped going to the movies, and hardly any people attended the annual Gallup Inter-Tribal Indian Ceremonial that was held that year.
 Some people wore surgical masks when leaving the house.
 In general, though, people in the area only went outside when necessary.
 In response to news reports, numerous people canceled vacations to the area, and revenue from tourism declined.

 Peterson Zah, the president of the Navajo Nation, was a vocal critic of the news coverage of the outbreak and the stigmatization of the Navajo.
 He said: "The story of hantavirus is a perfect example of an intercultural setting and the friction that lies just beneath the surface, and which explodes when unknowing outsiders trample on age-old customs.
 Deaths and the unknown nature of the illness served only to reinforce stereotypes ... [and] the view of Indians as second-class citizens was further supported."
 During the outbreak, Zah appealed to the media to respect the privacy of people who lost family members and urged tribal members to assist medical investigators.
 Before the cause of the outbreak was identified, many Navajo speculated that the disease was brought to the reservation by tourists or that Fort Wingate, located 20 miles (32 km) south of the reservation, had stored a biological or chemical weapon that escaped, because the US Army was closing its depot there at the time of the outbreak.
 Later on, some Navajo expressed skepticism toward the connection to mice.
 One chapter president instead blamed toxic wastes or radioactivity for causing the outbreak.
 (Note: In the Navajo Nation, Chapters are the local form of government, and the Chapter President is an elected official.)